FC Dila Gori

-FC Dila Gori is a Georgian football club based in Gori.
-The club takes part in Erovnuli Liga, the first tier of Georgian football system, and plays their home games at Tengiz Burjanadze Stadium.
+FC Dila (Georgian: საფეხბურთო კლუბი დილა) is a Georgian professional football club based in Gori.
+The club takes part in the Erovnuli Liga, the first tier of Georgian football, and plays their home games at the Tengiz Burjanadze Stadium.

-Dila won the Georgian Cup in 2012 and Georgian Championship in 2015.
+Dila have won all three domestic competitions.

 History

 In the Soviet leagues

 Founded in 1949, the club was named after poem "Dila" (literally - morning) written by Joseph Stalin, who was born in the city and spent his youth there.

-Until 1961 they played under the name Dinamo Gori in Group A of Georgian republican championship.
-Following the second place in 1965, the next year Dila took part in the Soviet third league and despite an unbeaten run at home finished 11th among 20 clubs in zone 4, Group B.
+Until 1961, they played under the name Dinamo Gori in Group A of Georgian republican championship.
+Following the second place in 1965, the next year Dila took part in the Soviet third league and despite an unbeaten run at home, finished 11th among 20 clubs in zone 4, Group B.

-In 1969 Dila won the competition among the Caucasian teams.
+In 1969, Dila won the competition among the Caucasian teams.
 The club played several seasons in zone 4 of the Soviet Second League and after 1979 moved to zone 9 where Transcaucasia was represented.
-In 1967, 1974 and 1986 Dila reached the 3rd place which was their best result in the Soviet third division.
+In 1967, 1974, and 1986, Dila reached the 3rd place which was their best result in the Soviet third division.